hpiedcoq/TPL_Scrape/README.md

 ## Enhancement

-This code should be optimized by scraping the xhr json on every page, and justin parsing it.
+This code should be optimized by scraping the xhr json on every page, and just parsing it.
 This done, you don't have to render anything in a browser.
 But I didn't manage to do it.